static-frame/static-frame/doc/source/articles/serialize.md

 <datetime64[M]>     <<U1> <int64> <int64> <int64> <bool>
 ```

-The components of the string representation can be mapped to the diagram by color:
+The components of the string representation can be mapped to the DataFrame diagram by color:

 ![NPY Encoding](serialize/frame-repr-overlay.png "NPY Encoding")